David France - Software Developer

 What I’m working on now

 Now that I’ve completed my degree and am attempting to enter a challenging job market, I haven’t slowed down on learning.
-In order to widen my skills base and improve my online presence, I’ve been expanding my knowledge of HTML, CSS, JavaScript, React, and full-stack development using both MERN and MEAN.
+In order to widen my skills base, I’ve been expanding my knowledge of HTML, CSS, JavaScript, React, and full-stack development using both MERN and MEAN.
 My base of knowledge and the fact that these are relatively easy means I’ve found it quick to pick up these skills.

 Tiger Baccarat Practice